liqd/thentos/docs/messaging.md

 Thentos makes sure that a message is sent at most once to each user.
 If the `target_users` or `target_email` field contains a user path / email address several times, the message is rejected with 400 Bad Request and a suitable error message.
-FIXME document
+FIXME document how the error looks

 Several personas may belong to the same user, but services cannot know this.
 If several of the user paths listed in `target_users` belong to the